How to Use Hidden Fields in Vine Forms

 - Create a simple Vine contact form that will

-- identify the user or ask for email if the user is anonymous
+- identify the visitor or ask for email if the visitor is anonymous

 Step 1.
 Creating Vine form

 Create a contact Vine form which will identify the site visitor and ask for email (and, possibly, other contact data) if the visitor is anonymous.
 Add a field which will be hidden and where you will enter your custom data to be later sent to the visitor.

 In the following sample form, the Event Description field is used as a hidden one.
 (If, for example, number values are needed then any of the person custom number fields can be used.)

 (Do not forget to clear the Mandatory flag from the hidden field as this will prevent the form from submitting.)